ACoupat/acoupat.github.io/_positions/1_skinsoft.md

 ---

 ## Missions
 - Managing the development team dedicated to the web portals used to publish the customers' collections on the internet.
-SCRUM-like sprint management (??examples??)
+SCRUM-like sprint management, Jira (??examples??)
 - Technical referent on various projects and technical customer contact (French and international)
 - Lead developer on mobile apps (PWA) and internal technical referent on mobile questions
 - Lead developer on WebGL solutions (??examples??)
+- Feature testing and validation before deployment
 - Trainees and apprentices supervising (5 peopale over the 4 years)
 - Participation in the writing of answers to request for proposals
 - Maintenance of the company's main legacy software (Full stack)

 ## Technological environment
 - HTML5, CSS3, Typescript
+- WebGL (Babylon.js)
 - Symfony
 - Linux (Ubuntu/Debian)
-- WebGL (Babylon.js)
 - JavaEE

+## Tools
+- Gitlab
+- Jira
+- Wikis